I call on all Grand Mothers

 “The thing I thought about when putting the circles facilitation content together was to foster really generous dialogue,” Wilkinson says.
 “A lot of climate conversation becomes, ‘I think this, and you think that, and my fact says this, and my policy would do that.’
 And that’s fine; that’s good.
 But what does it look like to create a space that invites more of our wholeness as human beings and some deeper personal reflection, but also reflection about our collectives?”

-Historically, it has been hard to energize action around the climate crisis.
+Historically, it has been hard to energize action around climate change.
 It feels too big, too impersonal, too intractable for the individual human brain to address.
-It’s also overwhelmingly sad and terrifying.
-Reading, talking, and reflecting, from a feminist, grassroots perspective, enables circle participants to make the step from worrying about the climate crisis to taking action, whether that’s avoiding food waste, campaigning to shut down a polluting coal plant, or moving retirement savings away from banks and funds that invest in fossil fuels.
+Reading, talking, and reflecting, from a feminist, grassroots perspective, enables circle participants to make the step from feeling overwhelmed to taking action, whether that’s avoiding food waste, or campaigning for pro-climate candidates.

 —Emily N. Johnston, “Loving a Vanishing World”

 Anne-Marie Brest, a life and climate action coach based in San Francisco, is currently leading her first All We Can Save circle.
-Her work centers on translating anxiety into action, but neither she nor the busy professional women in her All We Can Save circle consider themselves activists.
+But neither she nor the busy professional women in her All We Can Save circle consider themselves activists.
 Yet even at week five, their shared journey has shifted from talking to action—and, for some, to activism as well.

-“We started from just a place of grief, and now we are sharing resources, talking about what we’re thinking we could do,” Brest says.
+“We are sharing resources, talking about what we’re thinking we could do,” Brest says.
 “Some people are engaging with the Sunrise Movement; others are making plans to travel less, fly less; others are looking at how the media could be used to change our view on climate change, and another person is engaging with the Climate Reality Project.”

 A practical tool for organizers